 How to Save Money on Races

 You make time for what you want to do, but you also budget appropriately for what you want to do.
 Saving money on races isn’t too hard to do, but it does take planning.
-It’s like budgeting for the vacation I’m wrapping up, a new car, new house.
-Budgeting is important to make time for hobbies you want to do.
+It’s like budgeting for a vacation, a new car, or even a new house.
+Budgeting is important for any life circumstance.

-I was thinking a lot about budgeting for road races last week, so I decided to compile tips on how I try and save money.
-Hopefully, they can help you too!
-This also keeps in mind that I do not have children to take care of.
-Both my husband and I enjoy racing, and that can cost as much as groceries some months.
+I was thinking a lot about budgeting for road races last week, so I decided to compile tips on saving money on races.
+Hopefully, these tips can help you too!

-Looking back at the last few months, I’ve spent between $120-170 a month on racing 5ks or a few half marathons.
-That is the cost of 2 half marathons sometimes even one (Please don’t get me started on the Philadelphia Half Marathon…I have yet to sign up but it’s $130)!
+There are some months I’ve spent between $120-170 a month on racing 5ks or a few half marathons.
+That is the cost of 2 half marathons, sometimes only one!

-- Look at Your Options: Spending a few minutes the morning of (or if you are more prepared, the day before), you can look at various options and see what the cheaper races are.
-As someone living in the greater Philadephia area, I’m fortunate I do have options from Wilmington, Philadelphia, and of course NJ.
-When I lived in Texas or Alabama that was not always the option.
+- Look at Your Options: Taking time to look at all available options can help you save money on races.
+As someone living in the greater Philadephia area, I’m fortunate I do have options from Wilmington, Philadelphia, and of course, NJ.
+When I lived in Texas or Alabama, that was not always the option.

-Running at local races also prevents paying money on extra gas, hotels and even meals the night before.
+Running at local races also prevents paying money on extra gas, hotels, and even meals the night before.
 That alone is a huge way to save money on races.
 Local races are a lot less expensive!
-Traveling to my neighborhood 5k and supporting a local cause, is a lot less expensive than traveling 300 miles to a highly competitive 5k.
+Traveling to a neighborhood 5k and supporting a local cause is a lot less expensive than traveling 300 miles to a highly competitive 5k.
 You can do 20 5ks for the cost of traveling across the countries.

 - How does LOLZ choose races?
 I scout out races by some factors: